 The simple thing to do, is just ensure you download the fonts on to both every time and then you won’t run into any issues with that down the road.

-What I tend to do is sometimes spend a good amount of time on Creative Fabrica and download a bunch of fonts in bulk and then upload them to the other programs as well.
+What I tend to do is spend a bulk amount of time on Creative Fabrica and download a bunch of fonts in bulk and then upload them to the other programs as well.

 illustrations & Graphics

-However, as you can see from the image below – they have some really high quality, beautiful graphics and many of these can certainly be used and arranged to create completely unique covers.
+However, as you can see from the image above – they have some really high quality, beautiful graphics and many of these can certainly be used and arranged to create completely unique covers.

-The downside of using these graphics is that so many people now use Creative Fabrica, that you run the risk of other books using the same imagery on their cover.
+The downside of using these graphics is that so many people now use Creative Fabrica, that you run the risk of other books using the same graphics on their cover.

 I have noticed, for example, some other books on Amazon using some of the illustrations I’ve chosen before on the covers.